vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-03-03-multimodal-rag-application.markdown

 2 | [0.06756592, .. ]  | amazing view of a ...	| 30  | 135.309937
 ```

 Let's slow down a bit and understand what just happened.
-Putting simply, the code snippet executes a search algorithm in it's core to pinpoint the most relevant image embedding that align with our text query.
-The resulting output, as showcased above, give us the embeddings which closely resembles to our text query.
+Putting simply, the code snippet executes a search algorithm in its core to pinpoint the most relevant image embedding that aligns with our text query.
+The resulting output, as showcased above, gives us the embeddings which closely resembles our text query.
 In the result, the second column presents the embedding vector, while the third column contains the description of the image that closely matches our text query.
-Essentially, we've determined which image is closely corresponds to our text query by examining the embeddings of both our text query and the image.
+Essentially, we've determined which image closely corresponds to our text query by examining the embeddings of both our text query and the image.

-### It's as much as similiar to saying, If these numbers represents the word "Cat", I spot an image with a similar set of numbers, so most likely it's a match for an image of a "Cat". 😺
+### It's similar to saying, If these numbers represent the word "Cat", I spot an image with a similar set of numbers, so most likely it's a match for an image of a "Cat". 😺

 If you are looking for the explanation of how the search happens, I will write a detailed explanation in the coming write ups because it's so exciting to look under the hood and see how the searching happens.
 Essentially there is something called Approximate Nearest Neighbors (ANN) which is a technique used to efficiently find the closest points in high-dimensional spaces.
 ANN is extensively used in data mining, machine learning, computer vision and NLP use cases.
 So when we passed our embedded text query to the searching algorithm and asked it to give us the closest sample point in the vector space, it used a type of ANN algorithm to get it for us.
 Specifically LanceDB utilizes DANN (Deep Approximate Nearest Neighbor) for searching the relevant embeddings within its ecosystem..

-So we have 5 columns for our result, first is just an index number, second is the embedding vector, third is the description of the image that matches our text query, fourth is the label of the image but I would like to have your attention on the last column.
-It's called Distance.
-So when I talked about the ANN algorithm, it essentially draws a line between the current data point which is in our case the embedding of our text query and find out which image data point is closest to ours.
-So when you notice the other data points from the results have more distance as compared to the top one, that means they are a little bit further away than the top one.
-How the distance is calculated is the part of the algorithm itself.

 In our results, we have five columns.
 The first is the index number, the second is the embedding vector, the third is the description of the image matching our text query, and the fourth is the label of the image.
 However, let's focus on the last column – Distance.
-When I mentioned the ANN algorithm, it simply draws a line between the current data point (in our case, the embedding of our text query) and identifies which data point (image) is closest to it.
+When I mentioned the ANN algorithm, it simply draws a line between the current data point (in our case, the embedding of our text query) and identifies which data point (image embedding) is closest to it.
 If you observe that the other data points in the results have a greater distance compared to the top one, it indicates they are a bit further away or more unrelated to our query.
 Just to make it clear, the calculation of distance is a part of the algorithm itself.

 ## D-DAY